microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/builtinidentityprovider.md

 Represents built-in identity providers for a Microsoft Entra tenant.

-For Microsoft Entra scenarios in a Microsoft Entra tenant, the built-in identity provider type can be a Microsoft Entra ID, Microsoft account (MSA), or email one-time passcode (EmailOTP).
+For scenarios in a Microsoft Entra tenant, the built-in identity provider type can be a Microsoft Entra ID, Microsoft account (MSA), or email one-time passcode (EmailOTP).

 This type inherits from [identityProviderBase](../resources/identityproviderbase.md).